Deontay Wilder finally pays tribute to Tyson Fury after heavyweight title fight

 “Last but not least I would like to congratulate @gypsyking101 for his victory and thank you for the great historical memories that will last forever.”

+Fury replied to Wilder’s post by tweeting: “The greatest trilogy of all time.”

-Following the victory, Fury said he had left no doubt that he is the best heavyweight of the era, his record now standing at 31-0-1, with 22 KOs.
+Following his victory, Fury said he had left no doubt that he is the best heavyweight of the era, his record now standing at 31-0-1, with 22 KOs.